Workload Identity Federation: Secure Access for Non-Human Identities

 Practical Application

 Consider a scenario where a Jenkins server running on-premises needs to deploy applications to a cloud environment.
 Instead of using a service account key, the Jenkins server can authenticate using its existing identity, federated through an IdP like Active Directory.
+The cloud provider would be configured to trust Active Directory, and specific AD groups or users would be mapped to cloud roles that allow deployment.

 Now that you understand the mechanics, let's explore the significant benefits of implementing Workload Identity Federation.